mikeCenters/Baby-Affinity/README.md

 ## ToDo:

-- Update codebase and previews.

-- Name Picker View needs refactored and cleaned.
-On appear is inconsistent with loading names.
+- Name Picker View: On appear/Task is inconsistent with loading 10 names on initial launch.

-- Update algorithm to present all unseen names first, then filter the bottom ones out to provide better names to choose.
-    - Example: After all names, 1 bottom half, 3 top 20%, 6 median to to top 20%.
 - Top names sometimes loads out of order when launched.
     - Switching names back and forth will resolve the issue.
 - Favorite Animation - Expandable Names View is where the error begins.
 Subviews work.